PacificBiosciences/owl/README.md

 | TAGGAC | 0    | 0   | 0.00  |
 | ... | ...    | ...   | ...  |

-The motif file contains the same information, but summarizes the same information across motifs.
-If multiple samples are scored together, the motif stats
+The motif file contains the same information, but summarizes the information across motifs.
+If multiple samples are scored together, the motif stats are merged.

 ## Changelog